mmuratarat/mmuratarat.github.io/_pages/faq.md

 \frac{p(1-p)z^{2}}{ME^{2}}
 $$

 Note that the point estimate becomes more precise as sample size increases.
 Sample size required to ensure that a test has high power.
 The sample size computations depend on the level of significance, $\alpha$, the desired power of the test (equivalent to $1 - \beta$), the variability of the outcome (standard deviation), and the effect size.

 The effect size is the difference in the parameter of interest that represents a meaningful difference.
 Similar to the margin of error in confidence interval applications, the effect size is determined based on practical criteria and not statistical criteria.
+Generally, effect size is calculated by taking the difference between the two groups (e.g., the mean of treatment group minus the mean of the control group) and dividing it by the standard deviation of one of the groups.

+To interpret the resulting number, most social scientists use this general guide developed by Cohen:

+* `< 0.1` = trivial effect
+* `0.1 - 0.3` = small effect
+* `0.3 - 0.5` = moderate effect
+* `> 0.5` = large difference effect

 The standard deviation and effect size can be either determined from previous studies from literature or from pilot studies.

 The significance level (type 1 error) and the power of the study are fixed before the study.
 The significance level is normally set at 0.05 or 0.01.
 For more accuracy, the significance level should be set at lower levels which increase the sample sizes.
 Anything more than these two levels can affect the study impact and should be done with caution unless it is essential for the study design.
 For appreciable inference, the power is normally set at 20% chance of missing difference or 80% chance of detecting a difference as statistically significant.
 This shall provide appreciable study impact.

+Before starting to calculate the sample size, you also need to know what type of test you plan to use (e.g., independent t-test, paired t-test, ANOVA, regression, etc.)

 An example: